-- What are steroids?
+- What Are They?

-- What are the benefits of steroids?
+What are steroids?

 Steroids (short for corticosteroids) are synthetic drugs that closely resemble cortisol, a hormone that your body produces naturally.
 Steroids work by decreasing inflammation and reducing the activity of the immune system.
 They are used to treat a variety of inflammatory diseases and conditions.